by Karen Joslin August 14, 2019

 As far as yogurts go, I still prefer making my own, in part because most store brands contain a lot of sugar.
 Having said that, Kite Hill’s yogurts are tasty with a pleasant texture.

-Both of Kite Hill’s raviolis (Mushroom Ricotta, Spinach Ricotta) are decent.
+Both of Kite Hill’s raviolis (Mushroom Ricotta, Spinach Ricotta) and Ricotta Tortellini are good.
 However, I find La Pasta’s vegan raviolis more flavorful, and they’re also less expensive.
-I haven’t tried Kite Hill’s Ricotta Tortellini.

 I don’t know when Kite Hill introduced their dips, as I don’t think I’ve seen either of them.
 They come in two flavors, Ranch and French Onion.